ellisztamas/ibdpainting/README.md

 ## Input data files

-The program requires two files containing SNP data:
+The program requires two HDF5 files created from VCF files:

-* **Input panel**: A VCF file containing SNPs for the crossed individual(s).
+* **Input panel**: An HDF5 file containing SNPs for the crossed individual(s).
 This can contain multiple individuals, but the program will only work on one at a time.
-* **Reference panel**: An HDF5 file created from a VCF file for a panel of reference candidate parents.
+* **Reference panel**: An HDF5 file conataining SNP information for a panel of reference candidate parents.

 The reason for using HDF5 is that it allows for loading data in chunks, which is much quicker than loading an entire VCF file into memory every time you want to check a single sample.
 I recommend creating this using [vcf_to_hdf5](https://scikit-allel.readthedocs.io/en/latest/io.html#allel.vcf_to_hdf5)